Camp Connect 2023

 Camp Connect is a summer day camp for children.
 The purpose of Camp Connect is for children with autism to have fun while connecting with other children who may or may not have autism.
-Children with Autism Spectrum Disorder (ASD) are paired with peer mentors with similar interests and of similar age and are supported by University of Arkansas students.
+Children with Autism Spectrum Disorder (ASD) are paired with peer mentors with similar interests and of similar age and are supported by University of Arkansas students and faculty.

-For summer 2021, applications for campers will be accepted until June 1.
-For Week One of camp held on the Fayetteville campus, the number of campers will be up to 5 children.
-For Week Two of camp held at Crystal Bridges Museum of American Art in Bentonville, the number of campers will be up to 6 children with autism and 7 peers.
+For summer 2023, applications for campers will be accepted until May 1.
+For Crystal Bridges Museum of American Art in Bentonville, the number of campers will be up to 7 children with autism and 6 peers.

-Camp Connect is sponsored by the University of Arkansas Special Education/Autism/Applied Behavior Analysis Programs and the University of Arkansas ASD/DD Symposium.
-Week Two of Camp Connect at Crystal Bridges is also sponsored by Loreen Arbus.
+Camp Connect is sponsored by the University of Arkansas Special Education, Autism, and Applied Behavior Analysis programs and the University of Arkansas ASD/DD Symposium.
+Camp Connect at Crystal Bridges is also sponsored by Loreen Arbus.

 Where and When